-If we were in a relationship with paint colors on Facebook, our profile would probably read:
+If we were in a relationship with home paint colors on Facebook, our profile would probably read:

 Like having a million different swatches to choose from?!
 Or finally picking a color only to paint it on the wall and realize it’s not what the swatch looked like?!
 We definitely can’t promise that these colors are right for your space, but the following neutral paint colors are the ones we currently have (and love!) in our homes.

 Let’s break it down, shall we?

 Bridget: First up is the only bold color of the bunch.
 I used Benjamin Moore’s “Covington Blue” (eggshell finish) to paint both the exterior and interior of our front door and this still is hands-down one of my favorite projects to date.